ClearBlade/ClearBlade-Python-SDK/README.md

 > Definition: `Messaging.disconnect()`
 > Returns: Nothing.

-You can subscribe to as many channels as you like, and subsequently unsubscribe from them, using the following two commands.
+You can subscribe to as many topics as you like, and subsequently unsubscribe from them, using the following two commands.

-> Definition: `Messaging.subscribe(channel)`
+> Definition: `Messaging.subscribe(topic)`
 > Returns: Nothing.
-> Definition: `Messaging.unsubscribe(channel)`
+> Definition: `Messaging.unsubscribe(topic)`
 > Returns: Nothing.

-Lastly, publishing takes the channel to publish to, and the message to publish as arguments.
+Lastly, publishing takes the topic to publish to, and the message to publish as arguments.

-> Definition: `Messaging.publish(channel, message)`
+> Definition: `Messaging.publish(topic, message)`
 > Returns: Nothing.

 #### Examples
-Subscribe to channel and print incoming messages.
+Subscribe to topic and print incoming messages.

 ```python
 from clearblade.ClearBladeCore import System